shria-devarakonda/shria-devarakonda.github.io/shria-blogs.md

 > Why're you so surprised?
 Theres nothing to me

 ### sickt ------------------------------------------------------------------------------------------------------------------------------------------
-Dude development is tough as tits im dying everyday but ive never felt more alive than now, im living every decond for absorbing as much as i can becuase i want to and need to get good like super fast, and i will man nothing can stop me. i deleted instagram cuz that shit distracting and now all i have time for is learning development. this is sick as hell and I love it so much , i just wanna get like really good at everything soon though. i hope i will.
+Dude development is tough as tits im dying everyday but ive never felt more alive.

 parting poem:
 - entered my life like a ninja star
 - im bleeding red over everything I see
 - waited all my life for you, from afar
-- now here, youll be the death of me
+- and Here you are!
+You'll be the death of me!

 Bye,
 Shria